 Role Modeling for Parents

 Parents who bring their kids set the example.
-Showing up on time, staying focused during class, and treating training seriously teaches children what commitment looks like.
+Showing up on time, staying engaged during class, and treating training seriously teaches children what commitment looks like.
 Kids learn more from watching your actions than hearing your words.

 When you model discipline and focus, your children absorb those values naturally.